autowarefoundation/autoware-documentation/docs/contributing/coding-guidelines/ros-nodes/topic-message-handling/00-topic-message-handling.md

 ```

 In code above, `while(sub->take(msg, msg_info))` continues to take messages from Subscription Queue until the queue becomes empty.
 While a message is taken, the message is processed each by each.
-Note that you need to determine Subscription Queue size considering frequency of an invocation of a callback function and that of a reception of messages.
-For example, if frequency of an invocation of a callback function is 10Hz and that of a reception of messages is 50Hz, Subscription Queue size needs to be at least 5 for messages not to be lost.
+Note that you need to determine Subscription Queue size considering frequency of an invocation of a callback function and that of a reception of message.
+For example, if frequency of an invocation of a callback function is 10Hz and that of a reception of message is 50Hz, Subscription Queue size needs to be at least 5 for messages not to be lost.

 To assign a thread and let it execute a callback function each time a message is received leads to increase overhead in terms of performance.
 You can use the method introduced in this section to avoid the overhead.
-It is effective to use the method if a reception of messages occurs very frequently but they don't need to be processed with so high frequency.
+It is effective to use the method if a reception of message occurs very frequently but it doesn't need to be processed with so high frequency.
 For example, if a message is received with more than 100 Hz such as CAN message, it is desirable to obtain multiple messages in a callback function at a time with one thread invocation.

 ### 3. obtain data by calling `Subscription->take` and then call a callback function